 A variation of the original Connoisseur of Malvern logo began to appear on certain porcelain and mass market collectibles items that were produced between 2000 and 2007.

-The original Connoisseur of Malvern studio was first sold in 1995, and that buyer subsequently sold the name and assets to American businessman a few years later.
+The original Connoisseur of Malvern studio was first sold in 1995, and that buyer (Parker) subsequently sold the name and assets to American businessman named Reasoner a few years later.
 (Information about these non-original Connoisseur-branded pieces can be found in Identifying Original-Studio Connoisseur.)
-In 2003 “Connoisseur, Inc.” was registered as a Florida corporation by the American buyer.
-Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied by the American company; this is why the sculptures produced during this time period have a backstamp in the format shown below:
+In 2003 “Connoisseur, Inc.” was registered by Reasoner as a Florida corporation.
+Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied to them; this is why some sculptures produced during this time period have a backstamp in the format shown below:

 This stamp appears on a sculpture of a pair of penguins.
 Note that the original Connoisseur logo has been modified with a curved bottom and the tiny “inc.” has been added, as has U.S.A. and also “produced by Bronte”.

 Although there is no year on this stamp, the fact that it was produced in connection with Pope John Paul’s 25th anniversary effectively dates it to 2003.
-The initials T.A. in the corner stand for painter Tracey Arrowsmith who remained connected with both the Bronte and post-sale Connoisseur studios.
+The initials T.A. in the corner stand for painter Tracey Arrowsmith who remained connected with both the Bronte and post-1995 studios.

 It’s not known how many early-2000s Bronte-made pieces had anything to do with any original Connoisseur of Malvern designs.
-Because the 1998 buyer acquired a stock of molds that were originally created and issued by the Lewis studio, and also some that were created during the tenure of the second owner (1995-1997) there was clearly a mix of both available.
+Because Reasoner had acquired a stock of molds that were originally created and issued by the Lewis studio, and also some that were created during Parker’s ownership, there was clearly a mix of both available.

 Some of the other known limited edition “Bronte for Connoisseur” items made during the early 2000s included a calf, Marilyn Monroe wearing a potato sack (yes, really!) and the comic strip characters Beetle Bailey, Popeye and Betty Boop.
 In order to be able to produce the latter, a merchandising license had to be obtained from the characters’ copyright holders; this is shown by the resulting stamp on such items.
 None of these licensed designs were ever products of the original Lewis studio.